mayflower/go-repro/README.md

  Only routes that match one of the regular expressions provided via the `-rewrite` option (a comma separated list of regexes) are considered for body rewriting.
-There are two rewriters, one of which performs plain text replacements of all occurences of the remote host (including the protocol!) within the response body.
+There are two rewriters, one of which performs plain text replacements of all occurrences of the remote host URL (including the protocol!) within the response body.
 The second rewriter handles responses of MIME type `application/json` by decoding the JSON and subsequently replacing all occurences of the remote host within the JSON structure.